yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_collection.md

 ## Synopsis

-Collection data types are used to specify columns for data objects that can contains more than one value.
+Collection data types are used to specify columns for data objects that can contain more than one value.

 ### LIST